-Does Melania And Donald Trump Contradict Each Other On Healthcare?
+Do Melania And Donald Trump Contradict Each Other On Health Care?
 [Opinion]

-It looks like Melania and Donald Trump has a different opinion when it comes to the health care reform plan.
+It looks like Melania and Donald Trump have a different opinion when it comes to the health care reform plan.

-Earlier this month, Melania Trump visited a children’s hospital in Washington D.C.
+Earlier this month, Melania Trump visited a children’s hospital in Washington, D.C.
 During her visit, she talked about the benefits of the positive environment on health.

 “I am a passionate believer in integrating and interpreting nature’s elements into our daily lives to create a warm, nurturing and positive environment,” said Melania Trump, based on a statement released by Children’s National Hospital.
 “I believe that these same natural benefits can be instrumental to enhancing the health and well-being of all children.”